3liz/qgis-plugin-manager/README.md

 #### Basic authentication

-It's possible to add a login and password in the remote URL :
+It's possible to add a login and password in the remote URL, with `username` and `password` in the query string :

 ```bash
 https://docs.3liz.org/private/repo.xml?username=loginwpd&password=pass